palmenros/Pallax/README.md

 In order to compile the Kernel, `i686-elf-binutils` and `i686-elf-g++` must be installed (or built from source for the `i686-elf` target) and in the PATH environment variable.

-Once the prerrequisites are met run the following commands from the repository root folder:
+Once the prerequisites are met run the following commands from the repository root folder:

 ```shell
 mkdir build && cd build